One of these is an actual Fox Nation headline from earlier today.

 The provocation that stirred Muslims this time, as if there had to be one, involved a rumor that Copts are preventing a Christian woman from converting to Islam — and who wouldn’t grab the blowtorch over that?

 Typical.
 Fucking.
-Muslims.
+Arabs.

 That didn’t stop enraged Muslims — rage being the default condition . .